Rarmman/Projects/README.md

 # Projects
-Repository consisting of projects in the fields of AI/ML, CS
+Repository consisting of House price prediction model which uses Linear Regression for making the predictions